randykinne/DRW-Prospect-Reddit-Bot/README.md

 python3 DRWProspectBot.py
 ```

 If the config.json file doesn't exist yet, it will be generated.

 Replace each 'x' with the correct values to log into Reddit and Twitter, then run the previous command again.
 If everything was installed correctly, the program should state the correctly found Reddit thread, as well as list all of the tweets found, and then post the tweets found to the reddit thread.

+This command/program will need to be ran again each time it is used.

 ## Adjustment/Repurpose